cypress-io/circleci-orb/README.md

 ## Demo project

-Use [cypress-io/cypress-example-circleci-orb](https://github.com/cypress-io/cypress-example-circleci-orb) to see this orb in action.
+Use [cypress-io/cypress-example-circleci-orb](https://github.com/cypress-io/cypress-example-circleci-orb) to see this orb in action, also see [cypress-io/cypress-example-kitchensink](https://github.com/cypress-io/cypress-example-kitchensink/pull/148/files)

 Note that you can define examples right [inside the orb](https://github.com/CircleCI-Public/config-preview-sdk/blob/master/docs/usage-examples.md).
 See `examples:` section in [orb.yml](orb.yml) file.

 ## Additional information